rantisijaber/Book-Library/README.md

 This is a Spring Boot application that provides a RESTful API for managing a library.
 Users can perform CRUD (Create, Read, Update, Delete) operations on books, ensuring efficient book management.

+Any changes made, whether through the user interface or via HTTP requests, will be reflected in the database.

 PageController (Frontend Interaction & CRUD Operations):
 -The PageController is responsible for managing the web pages that users interact with and handles CRUD operations directly via the frontend.
 It facilitates viewing, searching, creating, and updating books through a user interface.
 - View All Books: When users visit the /books page, the PageController retrieves a list of all books in the library via the libraryService.findAll() method and displays them on the page using the index view in table format.